jasperdevrient/waylayio.github.io/_posts/2015-11-01-howto-template.markdown

 done
 {% endhighlight %}

-There is another way to do the same, not using resource concept, but as you will see, it is a little bit more complicated.
+There is another way to do the same, not using the resource concept, but as you will see below, it is a little bit more complicated.
 If we look back into this code:
 {% highlight javascript linenos %}
 var meterNumber = options.requiredProperties.meterNumber || waylayUtil.getResource(options)
 {% endhighlight %}

-we can see that the sensor can also receive the input argumens via property _options.requiredProperties.meterNumber_.
-So, the other option to start the same task was to use the REST call that defines this property on the sensor level:
+we can see that the sensor can also receive the input arguments via the property _options.requiredProperties.meterNumber_.
+So, the other option to start the same task was to use the REST call that sets this property on the sensor level:
 {% highlight javascript linenos %}
 curl --user <KEY>:<SECRET> -H "Content-Type:application/json" -X POST -d '{